iProgramMC/NanoShellOS/readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [the GNU licenses](https://www.gnu.org/licenses/).

-This software is licensed under the GNU General Public License V3 only.
+This software is licensed under the GNU General Public License V3.

 #### Be warned that building this is not for the average Linux user nor is it for the faint of heart.
 Soon I'll work on a way to compile this in an easier way.